 - The best way to check that your burgers are perfectly cooked.

-- An important tip to know if you want to make your burger patties ahead of time.
+- An important tip to note if you want to make your burger patties ahead of time.

 If you enjoy learning tricks like these to step up your game in the kitchen, be sure to sign up for my free 5-day email series all about becoming a better home chef.